Are you curious to know which credit cards money expert Clark Howard carries in his wallet in 2024?

 Capital One Venture X Rewards Credit Card

 Finally, we reach the final card in Clark’s collection.
-The Capital One Venture X Rewards Credit Card is the newest addition, but he terms it a “situational player” that sometimes doesn’t even make it into his wallet when he leaves the house.
+The card_name is the newest addition, but he terms it a “situational player” that sometimes doesn’t even make it into his wallet when he leaves the house.

 That’s because he uses this card, which carries a hefty $395 annual fee, primarily to book travel.

-Clark signed up for this card in 2022 thanks to a welcome bonus that promised him 75,000 bonus miles if he spent at least $4,000 within the first three months of card membership.
+Clark signed up for this card in 2022 thanks to a welcome offer that allowed him to earn 75,000 bonus miles after he spent $4,000 in purchases within the first three months of the account opening, equal to $750 in travel.

-Clark gets 10x miles on hotel and car rental purchases as well as 5x miles on flights and 2x miles on all other purchases.
-He gets an annual $300 travel credit for using the Capital One Travel portal, a 10,000-mile bonus on each card anniversary and a complimentary Global Entry membership among other travel perks.
+Clark gets 10x miles per dollar on hotel and car rental purchases as well as 5x miles per dollar on flights booked through Capital One Travel, and 2x miles per dollar on ever purchase every day.
+He gets an annual $300 travel credit for using the Capital One Travel portal, a 10,000-mile bonus on each card anniversary (equal to $100 towards travel) and up to a $100 credit for Global Entry or TSA PreCheck®.

 He cautions that this card is not for everyone.
 You’ll need to be a frequent traveler to cash in on the benefits that offset this card’s annual fee.

-You can read more from Team Clark about this card here.
+You can read more from Team Clark about the Capital One Venture X card here.

 While it’s neat to get a look inside the wallet of Clark Howard and try to understand the decisions he’s making with his personal finances, that doesn’t necessarily mean you should be following him step by step.